ufal/UMR/papers/2025-data-release-notes-2-0.md

 * **Arguments of raising and control verbs**

-Nodes for arguments of raising and control verbs (in PDT represented as separate nodes with special labels \#Cor, \#QCor) are treated in the same way (incl. cases without overtly expressed anaphor, type *Martin viděl Petra přicházet \= Martin viděl Petra, jak Petr přichází.* 'Martin saw Peter coming \= Martin saw Peter as Peter is coming.').
+Nodes for arguments of raising and control verbs (in PDT represented as separate nodes with special labels \#Cor, \#QCor) are treated in the same way (incl. cases without overtly expressed anaphor, type *Martin viděl Petra přicházet \= Martin viděl Petra, jak Petr přichází* 'Martin saw Peter coming \= Martin saw Peter as Peter is coming').

 In relatively rare cases, separate nodes are kept in UMRs, esp. if an anaphor is further modified, and the coreference relation is indicated in the document-level representation.